dineth28-max/Notes-app/README.md

 # Notes-app
-Deploying the Docker images to Docker hub and employing development in EC2
+Deploying the Docker images to Docker hub and deploy the development in EC2.